Welcome everyone to this very important section for parents/guardians, coaches, and student-athletes.

 Ensuring the health and well being of your child, player or teammate is a priority we all share.
-The information provided below will help you recognize, respond to, and minimize the risk of concussion or other serious brain injury of any student athlete.
+The information provided below will help you recognize, respond to, and minimize the risk of concussion or other serious brain injuries of any student-athlete.

 Important Things you Need to Know